NavyaG-lab/Tech-writer/how-tos/itaipu/itaipu_reviewers.md

 1. PR WIP -> "you finish pushing all the changes and making sure the tests are passing"
 1. PR Teammate Review Requested -> "teammate reviews"
-1. PR Review Requested -> "itaipu committer reviews"
+1. PR Review Requested -> "itaipu reviewer reviews"
-1. PR Ready For Merge -> "someone merges the PR (either bors or an itaipu committer)"
+1. PR Ready For Merge -> "someone triggers bors to merge the PR"
 1. PR Merged

 You can use [this link](https://github.com/nubank/itaipu/issues?q=is%3Aopen+label%3A%22-PR+Review+Requested%22+sort%3Aupdated-desc) to see PRs that are waiting for approval.